OctopusDeploy/docs/docs/infrastructure/environments/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md

 ![](/docs/images/5669262/5865575.png "width=500")

-## Overriding the release used for automatic deployments {#Keepingdeploymenttargetsuptodate-Overridingthereleaseusedforautomaticdeploymentsoverriderelease}
+## Overriding the Release Used for Automatic Deployments {#Keepingdeploymenttargetsuptodate-Overridingthereleaseusedforautomaticdeploymentsoverriderelease}

 Automatic deployments attempts to calculate the release to use for a project and environment (using the *current* and *successful* release that has been deployed, as shown in your Project Overview dashboard).
 In some cases the calculated release may not be the release that should be automatically deployed, or Octopus may not be able to find a deployment for an environment (maybe you have a release, but have not yet deployed it anywhere).
 It is possible to explicitly set the release that should be automatically deployed by overriding the automatic-deployment-release.
 Overrides can be configured using [Octo.exe](/docs/api-and-integration/octo.exe-command-line/index.md) or through [Octopus.Client](/docs/api-and-integration/octopus.client.md).
 Overrides define a release for a project when deploying to an environment (this can, for example, be useful for cloud-testing-automation when standing up new cloud infrastructure).
 For multi-tenanted deployments, overrides may be configured for each environment/tenant combination.